 Who should apply for the Software Developer apprenticeship?

-Becoming a software developer apprentice is ideal for anyone who enjoys building and testing high-quality code across front-end , logic and database layers.
-If interpreting design documentation and working as part of a team, then the Software Developer apprenticeship could be for you.
+Becoming a software developer apprentice is ideal for anyone who enjoys building and testing high-quality code across front-end, logic and database layers.
+If you like interpreting design documentation and working as part of a team, then the Software Developer apprenticeship could be for you.
 The roles you might expect to be applying for after your 15-18 month Software Developer apprenticeship are: Web Developer, Mobile App Developer, Games Developer and many others.